Qubit-centric Transformer for Surface Code Decoding: Performance Evaluation

-To further quantify the decoder's performance, we compute the pseudothreshold, defined as the physical error rate at which the LER equals that of un-coded qubits~\cite{aharonov1997fault}.
-As presented in Table~\ref{tab_pseudo_th}, for a small distance code ($d=3$), the pseudothreshold of HQMT is comparable to that of other neural network decoders and substantially higher than that of MWPM.
-More importantly, for larger distances ($d=5$ and $d=7$), HQMT achieves the highest pseudothreshold, and the performance gap widens with the code distance.
-This result demonstrates that HQMT not only offers stronger error-correction capability but also scales more effectively with increasing code size.
+\textbf{Pseudo-threshold:} To further quantify the decoder's performance, we compute the pseudo-threshold, defined as the physical error rate at which the LER equals that of un-coded qubits~\cite{aharonov1997fault}.
+As presented in Table~\ref{tab_pseudo_th}, for a small distance code ($d=3$), the pseudo-threshold of QCT is comparable to that of other neural network decoders and substantially higher than that of MWPM.
+However, the performance gap widens with the code distance; for $d=5$ and $d=7$, QCT achieves the highest pseudo-threshold.
+This result demonstrates that QCT not only offers stronger error-correction capability but also scales more effectively with increasing code size.

+\textbf{Threshold:} The code threshold is determined by identifying the crossing point of the LER curves for code distances ranging from $d=5$ to $d=13$.
+Fig.~\ref{fig_th} compares the LER performance and threshold of QCT with BP+OSD decoder.
+As shown in Fig.~\ref{fig_th}(a), QCT achieves a high threshold of $18.1\%$ under the depolarizing noise model, which closely approaches the theoretical bound of $18.9\%$~\cite{Bombin2012}.
+This value outperforms both the BP+OSD decoder with a threshold of $17.00$\% as shown in Fig.~\ref{fig_th}(b), and the conventional MWPM decoder~\cite{Edmonds1965} with a threshold of $14.7$\%.
+The superior threshold of QCT indicates that the qubit-centric representation and structure-aware attention mechanism effectively capture complex error correlations.